swaymm7/Open-Source-Prompt-Library/README.md

 # Nomad's AI Prompt Library 🧠

 Welcome to my personal collection of AI prompt templates and useful prompts!
-This repository serves as a central place to store, organize, and share effective prompts for various AI models like ChatGPT, Claude, Midjourney, Stable Diffusion, DALL-E, and others.
+This repository serves as a central place to store, organize, and share effective prompts for various AI models.

 ## About This Repository